-This program provides coverage when you receive treatment from any dentist you wish, but you may save money by using a MetLife preferred dentist.
+Though still inferior to the MetLife program available to active faculty, this plan was enhanced in 2019: the plan maximum and the percentage payment for basic restorative services were increased.
+It provides limited coverage when you receive treatment from any dentist you wish, but you may save money by using a MetLife preferred dentist.
 Contact MetLife at 1-800-942-0854 for more information.